VoltanFr/memcheck/ReadMe.md

 	- creation date
   - last version date
   - expiry date
-  - find cards containing a given image (by image name).
-When this is implemented, update the link in the image list page.
-Maybe even support with vs without image (ie "Any" image)
 	- author (including "Your cards").
 This searches for a card which has this user as author of any version?
 Implémenter le filtrage sur le créateur de version dans la page de recherche.
 Garde comme nom auteur, et ça veut dire auteur d'une version.
 Puis implementer filteringOnOwnerCurrentUser, en faisant gaffe à la redondance avec _visibilité privée_.
 Supporter _Owner of current version_ et _Owner of any version_.
   - Revoir le filtre de visibilité dans la recherche de carte : Ignorer / Privée / Visibilité restreinte / Visibilité publique (dans la Doc : Visibilité restreinte signifie que la carte n'est pas publique ; il peut s'agir d'une carte complètement privée pour vous, ou d'une carte qu'un utilisateur vous partage, ou que vous partagez avec un ou des utilisateurs).
 La privée ne doit pas être accessible si on choisit un autre utilisateur comme auteur d'une version
 - Support sorting in the search view
 - Quand on passe d'une recherche d'image au mode édition, la return url pourrait contenir un object code (comme ce qui est fait dans l'authentication) pour que les critères de recherche ne soient pas perdus au retour.
 Puis faire de même pour les autres recherche.
 - To improve the speed of loading the search page, the getting of static data and the first runquery could be run in parallel?
 - Do we want to support a user's default deck, which is selected by default in the various pages?
-- Support multiple versions of images?
-Not sure this is useful.
-A new version could simply be a new image?
 - Support other media types?
 Video, sound
 - Personal notes about a card : a user may associate personal textual info, private, about any card he can access (eg card says something, but user wants to write But my mother used to say xxx)
 - Offer the possibility to create a tag in place (in the authoring view)